Advancing progress in life sciences

 Again, cloud offerings are better equipped to ensure data security and integrity, as most credible cloud products come with robust, in-built security and regulatory frameworks.
 So, I expect to see increased adoption of these platforms.

-For organisations dealing with large datasets, AI is a technology that holds significant potential for driving efficiency.
-Enhancing drug discovery is one of the applications that are now a serious consideration for R&D firms.
+For organisations dealing with large datasets, AI is a technology that holds significant potential to increase efficiency.
+Enhancing drug discovery is one application that is now a serious consideration for R&D firms.
 As data strategies improve through the adoption of advanced technologies, the amount of data that can be harnessed is growing.

 Many processes today are manual and require human insight and interaction.
 Soon, AI and machine learning will be regularly employed for complex data analysis and, as machine learning algorithms mature, new use-cases will arise in drug discovery.